There are clients looking for you right now. This is what they look like…

 The people that need your help require a Functional approach.
 One that digs for root causes instead of quick-fixes, one that fosters true partnerships with both clients and fellow practitioners.

 I’ve dedicated my life to teaching practitioners the science and art of Functional Nutrition.
 The physiology is riveting, as is the biochemistry, but the community of like-minded practitioners—doing the work to embrace and practice in a new paradigm that works—might be the greatest part of it all.
-Functional Nutrition Lab has become the home for thousands of committed and purposeful practitioners.
-They come together to learn what it takes to bring resolution to even the most complex cases, help clients out of suffering, and make their mark in healthcare.
+Functional Nutrition Alliance has become the home for thousands of committed and purposeful practitioners.
+They come together in my signature training program – Full Body Systems – to learn what it takes to bring resolution to even the most complex cases, help clients out of suffering, and make their mark in healthcare.

 And that steady stream of clients you need in order to make an impact and a living?
 Both come naturally out of this Functional approach.
 It just works, for both patients and practitioners alike.